4d/android-QMobileUI/README.md

 #### Offline actions

 Offline action is an action that is not sent immediately (due to network problem, server not reached ...) and saved as a pending task to be sent later
-Code to handle and display pending task could be found in this package (qmobileui/src/main/java/com/qmobile/qmobileui/action/pendingtasks)
+Code to handle and display pending task could be found in this [pendind tasks package](qmobileui/src/main/java/com/qmobile/qmobileui/action/pendingtasks)

 #### Open url action

-An Open url action allows user to open url in a web view inside the application (instead of external browser) Open url action is a regular action with specified parameters, the code that open url action and web view could be found in this package qmobileui/src/main/java/com/qmobile/qmobileui/action/webview
+An Open url action allows user to open url in a web view inside the application (instead of external browser) Open url action is a regular action with specified parameters, the code that open url action and web view could be found in this [webview package](qmobileui/src/main/java/com/qmobile/qmobileui/action/webview)

 ### Deeplink & Universal link

 Deep links are a type of link that sends users directly to an app instead of a web page could be launched from and email or another app

-Universal link is a variation off Deep link, but it needs some configuration on server side (4D-app-server-code repository).
+Universal link is a variation off Deep link, but it needs some configuration on server side (see [4D-Mobile-App-Server repository](https://github.com/4d/4D-Mobile-App-Server)).

 Classes that handle deep link and universal link:
 - [DeepLinkUtil](qmobileui/src/main/java/com/qmobile/qmobileui/utils/DeepLinkUtil.kt)